jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 "Why didn't they have pandemic plans?"

+"Why didn't they plan for this?"

-Too many of us on Main Street though calling ourselves consumers and taxpayers meant it was okay to assume "they" inside Big Business or Big Government is looking out for our best interest.
+Too many of us on Main Street thought to call ourselves consumers and taxpayers meant it was okay to assume "they" inside Big Business or Big Government was looking out for our best interests.

 Have you ever demanded hospitals stock months of medical supplies?
-Have you ever seen a politicians pandemic plan?
+Have you ever seen a politician's pandemic plan?
 Why would "they" do these things, if you don't care about it?

 Our problem isn't that we don't care, it's that we've been obsessed with Left/Right politics and thought "fighting for our healthcare" meant picking aside for (or against) policies like Obama-care.
 But picking a side barely makes a difference.